lizmat/articles/migrating-perl-to-raku-1.md

 ## Learning Curve
 It has been pointed out that Raku is perceived to have a steep learning curve, especially coming from Perl.
 To an extent, this is true.
 During development of Raku, many decisions have been made to make it easier to learn Raku.
 Many concepts can be applied much more generally in Raku, then they are in Perl: there are fewer exceptions to the rules.

-So this brings this book in a place of the worst of both worlds.
+So this brings these blog posts in a place of the worst of both worlds.
 On the one hand, the language can be best learned by people not having any previous experience in Perl.
 And this book is intended for people who do have at least some Perl knowledge.
 So a lot of Raku concepts are presented in how they differ from Perl, when in many cases it would probably be easier to just start with a blank slate from the underlying Raku concepts.

 Still I felt that there is a point in presenting these blogs posts in this shape to you, the reader.
 But please try to understand the underlying Raku principles, rather than memorise all the differences between Perl and Raku.